Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 And with that we have cracked the hash and obtained jon's password!

-Now lets look around in side this machnie to see if we can find some other hidden flags.
+Now lets look around in side this machine to see if we can find some other hidden flags.